travel tourism village home in Seyyed Mahalleh near Sari Mazandaran province iran

 This is, of course, a structural issue of tourism.
 So much of tourism is about trekking to things and places others blustered about.

-In the video above, the seemingly stupid but actually thought-provoking question about Mona Lisa is posed by Philomena Cunk (Diane Morgan) in the second episode of Cunk on Earth.
+The seemingly stupid but actually thought-provoking question about Mona Lisa is posed by Philomena Cunk (Diane Morgan) in the second episode of Cunk on Earth.
 Follow our YouTube channel here.

 In the process, though, we might miss the simple things that might bring far more pleasure, like connecting to the local people or just a quiet walk in the desert.